atirek-pro/Langgraph-Tutorial/README.md

   - Generates a joke and explanation, then prints final state and intermediate checkpoints.
   - Demonstrates "time travel" by reloading an earlier checkpoint and re-invoking from that point.

+### Langsmith Examples

+Contains LangSmith-enabled LangChain and Langgraph examples for observability, tracing, evaluation, and RAG.

+- `simple_llm_call.py`
+  - A minimal LangChain runnable that sends a single prompt to Gemini and prints the result.
+  - Demonstrates how LangSmith automatically traces prompt construction, model calls, output parsing, latency, and token usage.

+- `sequential_chain.py`
+  - Shows a chained workflow where the output of one Gemini call becomes the input to another.
+  - Demonstrates named runs, tags, metadata, and sequential trace structure.

+- `rag_v1.py`
+  - Builds a PDF-based RAG pipeline using HuggingFace embeddings, FAISS, and Gemini.
+  - Reads a local PDF, chunks text, indexes it, retrieves context, and answers questions from the document.

+- `rag_v2.py`
+  - Adds LangSmith `@traceable` instrumentation to the RAG setup and query pipeline.
+  - Traces loading, splitting, indexing, and query execution as visible spans in LangSmith.

+- `rag_v3.py`
+  - Extends the RAG example with index fingerprinting, cached index directories, and traceable load/build runs.
+  - Demonstrates reusable vector store management and richer LangSmith metadata.

+- `agent.py`
+  - Creates an LLM agent with search and weather tools, powered by Gemini.
+  - Demonstrates LangChain agent invocation and tool usage as part of an observable execution flow.

+- `langgraph_code_via_langsmith_traceability.py`
+  - Combines Langgraph workflow state with LangSmith tracing.
+  - Evaluates an essay across language, analysis, and clarity dimensions in parallel before summarizing overall feedback.

+### Studying LangSmith

+If you want to learn LangSmith in depth, start with the two documentation files in the `Langsmith` folder:

+- `Langsmith/Langsmith-Overview.md` — high-level concepts, observability, trace structure, monitoring, evaluation, and practical benefits.
+- `Langsmith/Langsmith-in-Practise.md` — implementation-focused walkthroughs for the provided Python examples.

+These docs are designed to be read alongside the `Langsmith` code examples, so you can pair concept study with hands-on scripts.

 ## Learning outcomes

 After exploring these examples, developers should understand: